adi-dee/scroll-tell/README.md

 ### More complex

 - Scrollama setup() - here you can change details of how steps function or debug using the display lines.
-For example, if you set debug="false" you can get rid of the guidelines, and offset changes where hand.
+For example, if you set debug="false" you can get rid of the guidelines, and offset changes where handleStepEnter() is triggered.

-Optional:
+Optional extras:
 - handleReSize() function - handles resizing of display window
 - handleStepEnter() - Visual effects to fade steps in and out

-You can see this layout in combination with other techniques you've been taught e.g. scrollable background images and video.
+Rather than building an overly complex script, rather try out these basic layouts in combination with other techniques you've been taught e.g. scrollable background images and video.

-← `style.css`: Basic styles (mostly typography and media queries)
+## Javascript libraries

 ← `d3.min.js`: D3 library - Don't edit this - used in template

 ← `scrollama.min.js`: Scrollama library - Don't edit this - basic scrollytelling functionality is here

+## External styles

+For ease of learning, most of the styles are in the HTML documents.
+There are a few in a separate stylesheet

+← `style.css`: Basic styles (mostly typography and media queries)

 ## Links